 The present document specifies the overall requirements for the Trace Management Integration Reference Point (TraceIRP) as it applies to Itf-N.

-The Trace IRP supports the operations that are required for the Subscriber and Equipment trace, the Service Level Trace , the Cell Traffic Trace, Minimization of Drive Tests (MDT) functionalities across UMTS networks or EPS networks and Radio Link Failure (RLF) reporting functionalities across EPS networks GSM Trace is outside of the scope of this specification..
+The Trace IRP supports the operations that are required for the Subscriber and Equipment trace, the Service Level Trace , the Cell Traffic Trace, Minimization of Drive Tests (MDT) functionalities across UMTS and LTE networks or EPS networks and Radio Link Failure (RLF) reporting functionalities across EPS networks GSM Trace is outside of the scope of this specification..

 All functions (trace, MDT etc.) specified in this specification supports Network Sharing, with the following condition: